-There are several operations that can be applied on Transformation values, and also a transformation can be built up in several ways.
+There are several operations that can be applied to Transformation values, and also a transformation can be built up in several ways.
 One way is to simply edit the value on the Pin Values panel as we’ve seen.
-But in the cases of certain type of animations it’s worth to apply a different approach: build the final transformation as a series of elementary transformations.
-For example if we want an object to orbit around a center.
+But in the cases of certain types of animations it’s worth applying a different approach: build the final transformation as a series of elementary transformations.
+For example, if we want an object to orbit around a center.
 This can be done to first perform a translation (or movement in other words) and then a rotation.
 There are several Translation modules, some for a single axis, some for all three axes.
 Now we need an offset in the Z direction.

 There is a more intuitive alternative to the numeric editing of the Transformation.
 This is displaying graphical arrows or rotating rings and doing the movements by dragging them.
 This kind of scene editing is discussed in several other tutorials.

 The next data type is the Collection.
 It’s designated by the orange color.
 It’s basically a collection of an arbitrary number of named values.
-It enables retrieving a desired value by its name.
-The values themselves can be scalars, integers, logicals or texts, but they can be subcollections as well.
+It enables retrieving the desired value by its name.
+The values themselves can be scalars, integers, logicals, or texts, but they can be subcollections as well.
 This way a hierarchical data structure can be achieved.